NOAA Weather Radio and how to improve reception:

 Be sure to purchase the antenna and adapters by clicking the KB9VBR icon and your coaxial cable (same used for cable TV and available at Lowes, Home Depot, and anywhere TV's are sold).:

 Weather radio for the hearing impaired.
 Purchase the items at these links: Radio.
-Strobe light.
+Strobe light and pillow shaker.
 Antenna or an antenna option listed above.
+Kroger also offers a solution on their website.

 Build your own!